-- Official refinements to fugitive methane inventories developed by the Alaska Department of Environmental Conservation and the Center for Climate Strategies in 2007 (current inventories dramatically overestimate the fugitive emissions). - Assessment of potential reductions and associated costs to reduce fugitive and wet-seal methane emissions.
+Official refinements to fugitive methane inventories developed by the Alaska Department of Environmental Conservation and the Center for Climate Strategies in 2007 (current inventories dramatically overestimate the fugitive emissions).
+Comment [gf1]: This whole section has been revised.
+Numbers were in wrong columns.
+Implementation Strategies added as per D. Shellenhaum.

+Assessment of potential reductions and associated costs to reduce fugitive and wet-seal methane emissions.